MrutyunjayShukla/Call-Center-Analysis-Pwc-Switzerland-Power-BI-Virtual-Case-Experience/README.md

 The Dataset was provided by PWC Switzerland.

 ## Data Preparation
-Dataset was loaded into Power BI , Data was tranformed and loaded in Power Query editor.
+The dataset was loaded into Power BI, data was transformed and loaded in the Power Query editor.
-- Validation of each coloumn Data Type's
+- Validation of each column data type's
-- Removing Unnecessary Row's and Column's
+- Removing unnecessary rows and columns

 ## Data Modelling
-After the dataset was cleaned and transformed, The Data is ready for Modelling.
+After the dataset is cleaned and transformed, the data is ready for modelling.

 ## DAX
 - **Measures used**: